TETSWORTH PARISH COUNCIL - CALENDAR OF EVENTS

 Two kissing gates to replace two of the dilapidated stiles on the Oxfordshire Way to the south of the village have been sourced, thanks to the Open Spaces Society and a local farmer, Rob Redman.
 Their installation is now in the hands of OCC and the Open Spaces Society.

-To better enable it to support our Emergency Plan in concert with Oxfordshire County Council, a backup generator will soon be installed at the Tetsworth Sports and Social Club so that it can act as a refuge in the event of a large-scale power outage.
+To better enable it to support our Emergency Plan in concert with Oxfordshire County Council, a backup generator has been installed at the Tetsworth Sports and Social Club so that it can act as a refuge in the event of a large-scale power outage.
 The SSEN Resilient Communities Fund has provided £10,000 towards this and there have been generous grants from both our SODC and OCC Councillors Priority Funds.
-The Parish Council will provide the residue of the funding required.
+The Parish Council has provided the remainder of the funding required.

-Survey work has been carried out and has established the feasibility of a zebra crossing between the Memorial Hall and the green.
+Survey work had been carried out to establish the feasibility of a zebra crossing between the Memorial Hall and the green.
 It would be too expensive for TPC to fund alone but has been added to the list of projects to be considered by the highways department of the county council.
 Speed and safety surveys demonstrated the need for a crossing but finding a location that would allow traffic to stop in time, or funds for a more elaborate crossing, has proved difficult.
+This might be subject to review in light of the new, lower speed limit.

 Tetsworth Village History Project